AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/updating-work-in-a-project/apply-custom-status-work-assigned-to-group.md

 ## Update Project Group and Status

-When you update the Group for a project, the options available for the Status change, to match the group.
+When you update the Group for a project, the options available for the Status of tasks, issues, or the project change to match the group.

 1. Go to a project, or create a new project, as described in [Create a project](../../../manage-work/projects/create-projects/create-project.md).
 1. Click the **More** icon ![](assets/more-icon.png), then click **Edit**.